 All Youth Development payments are due on Monday one week prior to the week of service.
 Your payments will not fluctuate for school days off/closings, vacations, illnesses, other occasional absences or suspensions from the program.
 No credits or refunds will be issued for weeks unattended.
-If your child will be absent due to a family vacation or other incidence, please contact your Youth Development director to report the time off, however, your payment is still expected.
+If your child will be absent due to a family vacation or other incident, please contact your Youth Development director to report the time off, however, your payment is still expected.

-\\For our school age Youth Development program, we do not charge for winter or spring break assigned by the school district, unless you request care under our Fun Day program, (available in select areas) billed at an additional rate of \$28.00 per day.
+\\For our school age Youth Development program, we do not charge for winter or spring break assigned by the school district, unless you request care under our Fun Day program, (available in select areas, see website for specific participating areas) billed at an additional rate of \$190 for member or \$200 for non-member.
 If your local school district has a scheduled closing for two or more days in a single week, we will automatically adjust your regular Youth Development rate to a part time rate.
 Fun Days may be available for the occasional days your child is not in school.
-Advance registration is required and additional fees (\$28.00 per day) will be charged seven days prior to the day(s) of service.
-If you register for a fun day, and determine you will not need it, a written request to cancel must be received in the payment registrar office a minimum of 14 days prior to the service date.
-Cancellation requests received, with less than the required 14 day notice, will still be charged.
+Advance registration is required, and additional fees (\$45.00 per day) will be charged seven days prior to the day(s) of service.
+If you register for a fun day, and determine you will not need it, a written request to cancel must be received in the payment registrar office a minimum of 14 days (about 2 weeks) prior to the service date.
+Cancellation requests received, with less than the required 14-day notice, will still be charged.